 - We analyze your breath at regular intervals to measure the amount of hydrogen.

 - If the lactose is not digested by your body, it will be fermented by bacteria, leading to a production of various gases, including hydrogen.

 - High levels of hydrogen in your breath indicate that your body cannot properly digest lactose and you may be lactose intolerant.

-- You will be instructed to not eat or drink for six hours before the test.
+- You will be instructed not to eat or drink one hour before the test.

 This test determines whether you have difficulty absorbing fructose, a sugar found in onions, artichokes, pears and wheat.
 It is also used as a sweetener in some drinks.
 If you have symptoms such as bloating, gas, cramping and diarrhea, it may be due to fructose malabsorption.

 This test is similar to the test for lactose.

 - We analyze your breath for hydrogen gas.

 - You drink a cup of fructose dissolved in water.